 Ring-necked Snake (Diadophis punctatus edwardii)

-with a few black dots down the midline.
+Description: A small black or gray, shiny scaled snake with a yellow ring around its neck.
+Michigan ring-neck snakes have a plain yellow belly, sometimes with a few black dots down the midline.
 Adult length: 10 to 24 inches.

 Photo © Jim Harding

 Habitat and Habits: This snake lives in moist woodlands, usually staying hidden under logs, bark, or other objects.
 They feed on earthworms, salamanders, and smaller snakes.

 Reproduction: Females lay from 1 to 7 eggs in rotting wood or under bark or flat rocks, usually in June.
 Hatching occurs in late summer.